 The content of your blog post can and should consist of several different things.
 Blog posts with company updates, news, and products launches serve to increase your visibility.
 Blog posts highlighting industry trends help clients learn how your company is different from competitors.
 You can even include current news.
 Whichever you chose to write, make sure to highlight your expertise in the area.

 Some of the best blog posts to drive traffic are known as evergreen content.
 These blog posts stay relevant with keywords that are often searched.
 Lists, instructional how-to posts, and reviews are considered evergreen because the topics stay relevant over time.
 These posts may be pulled up again and again and bring compounding views as long as the posts stay up.
 Hubspot shows that 10% off all blog posts fall into this category.
+When?

 Small businesses should post as often as they have relevant content.
 However, the frequency of posting is not as important as the consistency.
 Most blogging sites will let you schedule your blog posts in advance.
 Write out a series of posts when you have ample time.
 Then create a consistent schedule for publishing.
 Delivering timely content to your clients helps maintain a constant connection with them.